 An introduction to the comparative study of religion, involving case study surveys of several of the major religious traditions of the contemporary world.
 Guiding questions include: What does it mean to live within each tradition?
 What does one do?
 How does one view the world?
 To what extent is religion a matter of personal experience and to what extent a matter of social and cultural experience?
 How have people in these traditions balanced the pursuit of wisdom and the practice of compassion in their lives?
 How do we begin to study the world's religious traditions?

 Religions in India (REL-104)

 "Religions in India" is an introductory survey of the religious life of the South Asian subcontinent.
-The course provides an introduction to four religious traditions that originated in South Asia: Hinduism, Jainism, Buddhism, and Sikhism; and looks at the South Asian expressions of five religions that originated outside South Asia: Zoroastrianism, Judaism, Christianity, Islam and Bahai.
+The course provides an introduction to five religious traditions in South Asia: Hinduism, Buddhism, Jainism, and Sikhism.

 A historical and thematic survey of the Buddhist tradition from the time of Siddhartha Gautama, the Buddha, until the present.
 Emphasis upon the ways in which Buddhist teachings and practices have interacted with and been changed by various cultures in Asia, and more recently in North America.
 Cross-listed with EAST 105.

 Special Topics in Religion (REL-106)

 Bible, Gender and Sexuality (REL-108)